 Anyone who has been involved in digital marketing for the last ten to fifteen years will know there have been some pretty seismic changes.

 It seems we’ve only got used to one platform when another one comes along.
 Google changes their algorithms and suddenly our sites are no longer ranking.
 New tech for measuring performance puts our competitors at a better advantage.

 Not only has the digital landscape changed but customers are savvy, demanding more bang for their bucks.

 For the digital marketing professional it’s a constant challenge.
-One of the biggest problems is how to keep your skill set on track to meet future client and employee demands.
+One of the biggest problems is how to keep your digital skill set on track to meet future client and employee demands.

 There is a digital skills shortage in the UK at the moment and it’s costing the UK economy more than £2 billion a year, a figure that’s set to rise over the next decade.
 If you want to make yourself more professionally desirable, therefore, building on your existing skills is vital.

 It can also be quite daunting.
-Which skills are best?
+Which digital skills are best?
 Where can you learn them?
 How much is it going to cost?
 What do employers really want?

 1. Find Out What’s Missing